Stefunken/StriatalFunctionManuscript-OptimalControl/README.md

 - 3 Jupyter Notebooks (described below)

-To reproduce the main and supplementary figures of the paper just run the notebook: "Plot_main_fig_lesion_paper.ipynb" It imports preprocessed data and simulation results and plot the 2 figures of the paper (2 .pdf files are saved in the folder FiguresLesionPaper).
+To reproduce the main and supplementary figures of the paper just run the notebook: "Plot_main_fig_lesion_paper.ipynb" It imports preprocessed data and simulation results and generates the 2 figures of the paper (2 .pdf files are saved in the folder FiguresLesionPaper).

 The notebook "Main-OC-Simulations.ipynb" computes all the results related to optimal control simulations and save them in the PickleResults/Simulations folder.